-The members of the nominating and corporate governance committee will be Jeffrey D. Steele, Jeffrey A. Golman and Robert S. Rubin, each of whom is independent for purposes of the 1940 Act and the Nasdaq corporate governance regulations.
-Mr. Golman serves as chairman of the nominating and corporate governance committee.
+The members of the nominating and corporate governance committee will be , each of whom is independent for purposes of the 1940 Act and the Nasdaq corporate governance regulations. serves as chairman of the nominating and corporate governance committee.
 The nominating and corporate governance committee is responsible for selecting, researching and nominating directors for election by our stockholders, selecting nominees to fill vacancies on the board or a committee of the board, developing and recommending to the board a set of corporate governance principles and overseeing the evaluation of the board and our management.
-The nominating and corporate governance committee charter is available on our corporate website.
+The nominating and corporate governance committee charter is available on our website at .